Engineering and Construction Arbitration Rules & Procedures

 (i) Such other matters as may be suggested by the Parties or the Arbitrator.

-(a) The Parties shall cooperate in good faith in the voluntary and informal exchange of all non-privileged documents and other information (including electronically stored information (“ESI”) relevant to the dispute or claim immediately after commencement of the Arbitration.
-They shall complete an initial exchange of all relevant, non-privileged documents, including, without limitation, copies of all documents in their possession or control on which they rely in support of their positions, names of individuals who may have relevant knowledge or who may be called as witnesses at the Arbitration Hearing, and names of experts who have been retained or who may be called to provide expert testimony at the Arbitration Hearing, within twenty-one (21) calendar days after all pleadings or notice of claims have been received.
-Final expert reports of testifying experts will be exchanged as scheduled in the Preliminary Conference or within 14 days after the close of discovery.
+(a) The Parties shall cooperate in good faith in the voluntary and informal exchange of all non-privileged documents and other information (including electronically stored information ("ESI")) relevant to the dispute or claim immediately after commencement of the Arbitration.
+They shall complete an initial exchange of all relevant, non-privileged documents, including, without limitation, copies of all documents in their possession or control on which they rely in support of their positions; names of individuals who may have relevant knowledge or who may be called as witnesses at the Arbitration Hearing; and names of experts who have been retained or who may be called to provide expert testimony at the Arbitration Hearing, within twenty-one (21) calendar days after all pleadings or notice of claims have been received.
+Final expert reports of testifying experts will be exchanged as scheduled in the Preliminary Conference or within fourteen (14) calendar days after the close of discovery.
 The Arbitrator may modify these obligations at or following the Preliminary Conference.

 The Arbitrator may permit any Party to file a Motion for Summary Disposition of a particular claim or issue, either by agreement of all interested Parties or at the request of one Party, provided other interested Parties have reasonable notice to respond to the request.
 The Request may be granted only if the Arbitrator determines that the requesting Party has shown that the proposed motion is likely to succeed and dispose of or narrow the issues in the case.

 (a) The Arbitrator, after consulting with the Parties that have appeared, shall determine the date, time and location of the Hearing.
 The Arbitrator and the Parties shall attempt to schedule consecutive Hearing days if more than one day is necessary.